FAQ for COVID-19 – Frequently Asked Questions related to the COVID-19 pandemic

 Is there regular taking of students’ temperature?
 Either themselves or on-site?

 Although not currently required by health authorities, daily temperature taking with the use of no-contact thermometers will be done if it is deemed prudent.
-In addition, each student will be provided with a thermometer for their personal use.

 Will I be tested for COVID-19 while at CYA?